Trapped in the Closet (South Park): Plot

 Stan takes a free "personality test" offered by Scientologists on the street.
-After answering a long questionnaire, Stan is informed that he is extremely depressed and therefore a perfect candidate for Scientology.
-They offer to help him out for $240.
-Back home, Stan asks his parents for the money.
-His father suggests that he use the money he had been saving for a bicycle.
-Stan pays the Scientologists and is taken into an auditing room where an attendant reads his "thetan levels" using an "E-meter".
-Stan has such a high reading that the Scientology headquarters in Los Angeles is notified.
-There, the president of Scientology determines that Stan's high reading makes him a reincarnation of L. Ron Hubbard, Scientology's founder and prophet.
+After answering the questionnaire, Stan is informed that he is extremely depressed and therefore a perfect candidate for Scientology.
+They offer to help him for $240.
+Stan returns later and pays the Scientologists using money he had been saving for a bicycle.
+He is taken into an auditing room where an attendant reads his thetan levels using an E-meter.
+Stan has such a high reading that the Scientology headquarters is notified.
+There, the president of Scientology determines that Stan is a reincarnation of L. Ron Hubbard, Scientology's founder and prophet.

-Later that night, a group of Scientologists, including John Travolta, gather outside the Marsh house to celebrate Hubbard's "second coming".
-The president of Scientology arrives in a helicopter and talks with Stan's parents.
-They are opposed to Stan's participation, but the president informs them that "we're not asking him to join us; we're asking him to lead us".
+Later that night, a group of Scientologists gather outside the Marsh house to celebrate Hubbard's "second coming".
+The president of Scientology arrives and talks with Stan's parents, who oppose Stan's participation.
 Randy sends Stan to his room, where he finds Tom Cruise waiting.
-Cruise asks him whether Stan has enjoyed his acting.
-When "Hubbard" replies that his acting is okay but not as good as others' such as Leonardo DiCaprio or the Napoleon Dynamite guy, Tom hears that he is "a failure in the eyes of the prophet" and locks himself in Stan's closet.
-He refuses to come out, despite the protests of Randy, Nicole Kidman, the police, Travolta and R. Kelly to "come out of the closet".
-Travolta and Kelly eventually join Cruise in the closet.
+When Stan comments that Cruise's acting is okay but not as good as others', Cruise despairs and locks himself in Stan's closet.
+He refuses to come out despite numerous requests to "come out of the closet"; several other celebrities, including John Travolta and R. Kelly, eventually join Cruise.